nu-dialogue/D4AC/README.md

   |Amazon Polly |Enables spoken dialogue mode using Amazon Polly speech synthesis. |Amazon Polly
   |Text IO |Text input/output mode. |Text IO

-  Click "Start Dialog" on the   Utterance screen to start the dialogue.
+  Click `Start Dialog` on the   Utterance screen to start the dialogue.

   User state estimation results cannot be sent on the Text IO screen.

   To resume the dialogue, press the reload button on your browser.

 - If you want to use the android D4AC client app on the front end instead of Chrome

   - Install the apk file on your android.
 (The installation method differs depending on the OS, so please check the settings of your android OS.)
-  - The android D4AC client application acquires the face image and sends the face image data to the user state estimation result program on the PC side, so the video_input of the above activation method is not activated.
+  - The android D4AC client application acquires the facial image and sends the facial image data to the user state estimation result program on the PC side, so the video_input of the above activation method is not activated.
   - Connect the   android device to the same network as the PC running D4AC via wifi, etc. Please ask your network administrator how to join the network.
   - If your   Windows is configured with a firewall such as anti-virus software, you will not be able to connect to the MQTT network from outside.
 Please disable it temporarily or change the setting so that MQTT port 1883 can be accessed from the outside.